facebookresearch/Mephisto/mephisto/abstractions/blueprints/README.md

 - `cleanup_assignment`: Send any signals to the required thread for the given assignment to tell it to terminate, then clean up any resources that were set within it.
 - `get_data_for_assignment` (optional): Get the data that an assignment is going to use when run.
 By default, this pulls from `assignment.get_assignment_data()` however if a task has a special storage mechanism or data type, the assignment data can be fetched here.

+### `SharedTaskState`
+A blueprint is able to create a container that handles any shared data that is initialized during a task or modified between tasks, or for function hooks that are used across a run.
+The following hooks are already provided in the base:
+- `validate_onboarding`: A function that takes in an onboarding agent's `AgentState.get_data()` call, and should always return a boolean of if that state represents a successful onboarding completion.
+- `worker_can_do_unit`: A function that takes in a `Worker` and a `Unit`, and should return a boolean representing if the worker is eligible to work on that particular unit.
+- `validate_final_unit`: A function that takes in a `Unit` after a `TaskRunner` ends, and is able to do any automatic post-processing operations on that unit thata Mephisto user may want.

 ## Implementations
 ### `StaticBlueprint`
 The `StaticBlueprint` class allows a replication of the interface that MTurk provides, being able to take a snippet of `HTML` and a `.csv` file and deploy tasks that fill templates of the `HTML` with values from the `.csv`.